 Therefore our current tutorial starts with the basics, adds on some context and keeps calculations to the minimum.
 While we have now been teaching this topic for 12 years, we still remember the dread we felt when we sat down to comprehend the difference between Maturity, Rate and Reset gap.
 It took a while.

 The seven posts that follow should give you a full flavor of the topic.
-They were put together specially as pre-readings for our ALM training workshop.
+They were put together especially as pre-readings for our ALM training for board & ALCO members workshop.
 If you need more punishment there is more where that came from.
 Drop us a note and we will be more than happy to point you in the right direction.

 I apologize for breaking the tutorial down into seven components but I wanted you to get a feel for the overall theme in one go.
 And give you the ability to pick and chose the components most relevant to your immediate needs.
 Feel free to skip the topics you are familiar with.
 The downside are the seven clicks to completely review the course.